uvalib/metadata-maker/README.md

 # MetadataMaker
 Metadata Maker is a web application that is used for creating *good enough* quality metadata in four different formats depending on the needs of the system to which the metadata will be ingested.
 A live version of the tool hosted by the University of Illinois can be found at http://quest.library.illinois.edu/marcmaker/

+## Local development

+### Prerequisites
+- [Node.js](https://nodejs.org/) 18 or newer (includes npm)

+### Quick start
+1. Install dependencies with `npm install`.
+2. Start the live-reload dev server with `npm run dev` (serves on `http://localhost:3000` by default).
+3. Set a custom port by running `PORT=8080 npm run dev` if the default is in use.

+The command uses [`live-server`](https://www.npmjs.com/package/live-server) to serve the static files from the repository root and automatically reloads the browser when HTML, CSS, or JavaScript files change.

 ## Editing institution information

 By default the records produced by MetadataMaker list the University of Illinois at Urbana-Champaign as the institution that created the records, and as the location of the physical holding.
 To change the default institution in code, edit the strings created in **`generateInstitutionInfo()`** in **`metadatamaker/submitForm.js`**.
 The institution information can also be customized by setting certain values in the url.
 These values largely correspond to the variables in **`generateInstitutionInfo()`** are: